-New York Life partnered with The Guardian to tell the stories of three Brave of Heart Fund grant recipients.
+New York Life partnered with The Guardian to tell the stories of three Brave of Heart Fund grant recipients to show the impact of the funding and raise awareness with family members of healthcare workers and volunteers that may benefit from the grants.
 Since the beginning of the pandemic, The Guardian has recognized healthcare heroes who have died in the fight against COVID-19 in its series Lost on the Frontline, so they were an ideal partner to visually document these tragic stories.

 Episode 1: Jeremy Emerich, a critical care and transport EMT and firefighter from Pennsylvania.
 The father, critical care EMT, firefighter and veteran made a deep impact on his community.
 In the video, we hear from Emerich's partner and fellow healthcare worker, Shana Konek, on how she's navigating this trying time and honoring his memory.